dev-xero/dev-xero/README.md

 ### こんにちは, 私 の 名前 は ゼロ です

-Hey, I'm a Fullstack Web and Android Developer.
+<p>—</p> Hey, I'm a Full-stack Web and Android Developer, so to speak.
 You can call me Xero.
-— I'm interested in app development, machine learning, neural networks and anime!
+<p>—</p> I'm interested in app development, machine learning, neural networks, abstract math and anime!
 When I'm not coding, watching anime or reading manga, I'm usually sketching stuff.
-Generally curious, will try to learn it if it seems interesting, INTJ and a bit of a generalist.
+<p>—</p> Generally curious, will try to learn it if it seems interesting, INTJ, a bit of a generalist and an otaku.

 <br />